 Sr. Veronica Marie Carney (circled) and the other Sisters in Kyoto with members of their local congregation.

 Sr. Maria del Rey also showcased everyday moments familiar to average Americans.
 She knew that anyone can picture their own families or neighbors getting ready for school or playing ball games in the yard.
 So she told stories like the ones below.
 Through stories like these, readers can feel personal connections to the Maryknoll Sisters’ work.
 They can see their own lives reflected in the lives of people around the world.
 Click on the arrows below to read stories from the Philippines, Korea, and China.
+Click on the photos to enlarge.
 Play the audio clip below to hear a story from Japan.